cjohansson/emacs-ssh-deploy/README.md

 * Now when you save a file somewhere under the directory `/Users/username/Web/MySite/`, the script will launch and deploy the file with the remote server.
-* If you press `C-c C-z x` and the current buffer is a file, you will launch a `ediff` session showing differences between local file and remote file via TRAMP, or if current buffer is a directory it will open a buffer showing directory differences
-* If you press `C-c C-z f` you will **force** upload local file or directory to remote host even if they have external changes.
+* If you press `C-c C-z x` and the current buffer is a file, you will launch a `ediff` session showing differences between local file and remote file via TRAMP, or if current buffer is a directory it will open a buffer showing directory differences w* If you press `C-c C-z f` you will **force** upload local file or directory to remote host even if they have external changes.
 * If you press `C-c C-z u` you will upload local file or directory to remote host.
 * If you press `C-c C-z d` you will download the current file or directory from remote host and then reload current buffer.
 * If you press `C-c C-z D` you will delete the current file or directory after a confirmation on local and remote host.